anc2001/notes/7:7:22/code_update.md

 ## Reading diagrams
 **Note:** Apologies on how small the encoding display is in the visualization

 I've decided to present everything in a horizontal format.
 Now each column represents a different bin of angular histogram (if 5 columns are present, the leftmost is the full room encoding).
 Left to right is in increasing value of the angle.
 Rows represent each different mask.
+For the larger diagrams, the rows are as follows
+ * constraint 1
+ * constraint 2
+ * mask after operator applied to both
+ * collapsed final mask

 For room encodings that display the current objects in the room, the color coding is as follows.
  * `walls - black`